Last updated: April 2026

 General vs specific

-It is certainly best have a general Risk Assessment in place, but you may need to make amendments to it to deal with specific situations.
+It is certainly best to have a general Risk Assessment in place, but you may need to make amendments to it to deal with specific situations.
 Each time someone asks you to provide one, treat this as an opportunity to update it.
 You may also want to consider filling one out for rehearsal.

 RAMS